leo-arch/clifm/README.md

 ![dirs](images/dirs.png)

+* **Custom actions**: Use custom action names, as if they were any other command, to run custom shell scripts and extend thus CliFM functionality to your liking.

-Because file manager, but also half-shell, CLiFM als provides the following features:
+Because file manager, but also half-shell, CLiFM also provides the following features:

 * TAB-completion for commands, paths, and ELN's
 * Bash-like quoting system